 GeneCards Summary for MCOLN1 Gene

-MCOLN1 (Mucolipin 1) is a Protein Coding gene.
-Diseases associated with MCOLN1 include Mucolipidosis Iv and Leukomalacia.
-Among its related pathways are TRP channels and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+MCOLN1 (Mucolipin TRP Cation Channel 1) is a Protein Coding gene.
+Diseases associated with MCOLN1 include Mucolipidosis Iv and Mucolipidosis.
+Among its related pathways are Lysosome and Insulin receptor recycling.
 Gene Ontology (GO) annotations related to this gene include cation channel activity and NAADP-sensitive calcium-release channel activity.
 An important paralog of this gene is MCOLN3.

 May contribute to cellular lipase activity within the late endosomal pathway or at the cell surface which may be involved in processes of membrane reshaping and vesiculation, especially the growth of tubular structures.
 However, it is not known, whether it conveys the enzymatic activity directly, or merely facilitates the activity of an associated phospholipase.